maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

     // $base-font-header:  $georgia       !default
     // $base-font-nav:     $georgia       !default

 This partial is reserved for defining global stylesheet variables, and begins with variables set to different font stacks.
-In Sass, variables can also be set to other variables and so the base definitions variables, the key to our application fonts, reference one of the different predefined font stack variables.
-For example, `$base-font-family` which in turn is referenced by the `<body>` tags `font-family` property and will propagate throughout the entire application by virtue of CSS inheritance.

-You can experiment with the predefined fonts by changing the variable that the base definitions point to.
+In Sass, variables can also be set to other variables and so variables like `$base-font-family`, the key to our application fonts, references one of the different predefined font stack like `$droid-sans`. `$base-font-family` in turn is referenced by the `<body>` tags `font-family` property and will propagate throughout the entire application by virtue of CSS inheritance.
+You can experiment with the predefined fonts included in [_define.sass][] by changing the variables that the base definitions point to.

+Over the next several sections we will explore the basic building blocks of typography and how it is implemented in our application.
+As a side note, if you really want to learn more, the most highly acclaimed resource out there is:

+- [The Elements of Typographic Style Applied to the Web][Typographic Style]

 Font Family
 -----------